alexsoble/alexsoble/_posts/2016-7-14-jmo-convo-part-2.md

 <span class="username">jmochicago</span> Otherwise you have a group on one side with their laptops, frustrated that the conversation about community problems doesn’t quickly get to the main points of “problem” and “data”.

-And a group no the other side who has a lot of knowledge but may not know “how” to package that knowledge for the data/tech people.
+And a group on the other side which has a lot of knowledge but may not know “how” to package that knowledge for the data/tech people.

 When I came to my first Hack Night, I was absorbed in pretty quickly because I came with everything already packaged in a way that they could understand it.